ozdemiromer44/drinklyze-legal/privacy.md

 # Privacy Policy for DrinkLyze

-**Last Updated:** December 11, 2025

-**1. Introduction**
-Welcome to DrinkLyze.
-We respect your privacy and are committed to protecting your personal data.
-This privacy policy will inform you as to how we look after your personal data when you visit our application and tell you about your privacy rights.

-**2. Data We Collect**
-* **Images:** We collect images of beverages that you upload or capture via the camera solely for the purpose of analysis.
-These images are processed by Google Gemini AI and stored locally on your device.
-We do not permanently store your personal photos on our external servers.
-* **Usage Data:** We use Firebase and Google AdMob to collect anonymous usage data (e.g., app crashes, screen time, ad interactions) to improve app performance and display relevant advertisements.
-* **Device Identifiers:** We may collect device IDs (IDFA) with your permission to show personalized ads.

-**3. Third-Party Services**
-We use the following third-party services which may collect information used to identify you:
-* **Google AdMob:** For displaying advertisements.
-* **Google Gemini API:** For image analysis.
-* **Firebase (Google):** For analytics and database services.

-**4. How We Use Your Data**
-* To provide the core functionality of beverage analysis.
-* To manage your "Credits" balance via StoreKit.
-* To improve our AI models (anonymized data only).
-* To display advertisements.

-**5. Data Retention**
-Your analysis history is stored locally on your device and in your private iCloud container (if enabled).
-You can delete your history at any time from the app settings.

-**6. Your Rights**
-You have the right to request the deletion of your data.
-You can use the "Clear History" button in the app settings or contact us at * By email: ozdemir.omer445@gmail.com

-**7. Contact Us**
-If you have any questions about this Privacy Policy, please contact us:
-* By email: ozdemir.omer445@gmail.com
+**Last Updated:** December 16, 2025

+DrinkLyze ("we," "our," or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application ("App").

+### 1. Information We Collect

+**a.
+Information You Provide:**
+* **Account Data:** When you create an account, we may collect your name, email address, and profile photo.
+If you use the app as a "Guest," we create an anonymous identifier.
+* **User Content:** Messages, photos, and interactions you share in the "Lounge" (Chat) feature.
+* **Support:** Information you provide when you contact us for support.

+**b.
+Automatically Collected Information:**
+* **Device Information:** Device model, OS version, and unique device identifiers (for functionality and security).
+* **Usage Data:** How you interact with the app, including scan history, features used, and engagement duration.
+* **Location Data:** Approximate location data may be collected by third-party ad partners (like Google AdMob) to show relevant ads, depending on your device settings.

+**c.
+Camera and Photos:**
+* We require access to your device's **Camera** and **Photo Library** to allow you to scan drinks for AI analysis and to share images in the chat (for Elite members).
+* **AI Processing:** Images you upload for analysis are processed using artificial intelligence models (Google Gemini).
+These images are processed to provide the analysis and are not used to train public AI models without your consent.

+### 2. How We Use Your Information

+We use the collected information to:
+* Provide and improve the DrinkLyze AI analysis service.
+* Manage your account, "Credits," "Streaks," and "Daily Quests."
+* Facilitate the social "Lounge" features and moderate content.
+* Process subscriptions (DrinkLyze PLUS & ELITE) via app store providers.
+* Display personalized advertisements (via Google AdMob) to keep the basic version free.
+* Send push notifications regarding your streaks, rewards, or chat replies.

+### 3. Third-Party Services

+We may share data with trusted third-party services that help us operate:
+* **Google Firebase:** For authentication, database hosting, and analytics.
+* **Google AdMob:** To display advertisements.
+* **Google Gemini AI:** To process image analysis.
+* **RevenueCat / App Stores:** To manage in-app purchases and subscriptions.

+### 4. User Generated Content (Chat)

+Information you share in public Lounge rooms is visible to other users.
+We are not responsible for how other users use this information.
+Please do not share sensitive personal information in public chats.

+### 5. Data Retention & Deletion

+* **Retention:** We retain your analysis history and account data as long as your account is active.
+* **Deletion:** You can delete your account and all associated data directly within the App settings.
+Once deleted, this action cannot be undone.

+### 6. Children's Privacy

+DrinkLyze is not intended for children under the age of 13.
+We do not knowingly collect personal information from children.

+### 7. Changes to This Policy

+We may update this policy from time to time.
+We will notify you of any changes by posting the new policy on this page.

+**Contact Us:**
+If you have questions, please contact us at: ozdemir.omer445@gmail.com